Panzerschrek/U-00DC-Sprache/source/docs/en/numeric_literals.rst

 *********************************

 Floating-point numeric literals are decimal numbers with fractional point and/or exponent specified.
-Very large decimal literals (above 18446744073709551615) without fractional point and exponent are also considered to be floating-point.

 Type suffix may be specified for a floating-point numeric literal.
 Supported suffixes are ``f`` and ``f32`` for ``f32`` type, ``f64`` for ``f64`` type.